UBTUS/GSA18FRFQ/User_Manual.md

 ###Setting up Your Environment

-After installing the above windows applications (and properly configuring them according to installation instructions), working with this prototype is very easy.
+After installing the above windows applications (and properly configuring them according to the installation instructions found in the above links), working with this prototype is very easy.
 Using the git client, navigate to your desired directory and run the following command...

 	git clone https://github.com/UBTUS/GSA18FRFQ.git